Solving Homelessness In Colorado

 We need promotion.

 Please help spread information about us.
-We need to build an audience quickly, so that we can reach as many people as possible who will be motivated to help move our work forward.
-It’s also essential that we can maximize our connections in every sector of society that interfaces with this issue.
-Ways to help build our audience include:
+We need to build an audience quickly, so that we can recruit volunteers and build relationships with as great a reach as possible.
+It’s also vital that we maximize our connections in every sector of society that interfaces with this issue.
+Ways to help build our network include:

-signing up for and/or sharing our quarterly email list
+signing up for and/or sharing our quarterly email list: links.shic.rocks/subscribe

 We need support.